 A key driver of performance will continue to be a bank's ability to generate core, stable funding at an acceptable cost.
-Those banks that can consistently generate lower cost funds will significantly outperform those that rely purely on high interest rates to achieve funding objectives.
+Those banks that can consistently generate lower cost funds will likely outperform those that rely purely on high interest rates to achieve funding objectives.
 These charts identify banks that have been able to generate industry leading deposit growth while effectively managing cost of funds.
-Most of these banks are in our Super Regional category because of their larger and more diversified geographic presence and business mix.
-Additionally, some of these larger banks have been the beneficiary of a flight to quality after the meltdown in the Spring.
-Less diversified banks such as BK and NTRS grew their deposit portfolios significantly but at very high cost.
+Previously most of these banks were in our Super Regional category because of their larger and more diversified geographic presence and business mix.
+Additionally, some of these larger banks have been the beneficiary of a flight to quality after the meltdown in the Spring of 2023.
+This changed during the quarter, as Super Communinty banks ramped up their deposit businesses.
+Less diversified banks such as BK grew their deposit portfolios significantly but at very high cost.